EyitopeIO/spp/README.md

 sudo apt install cmake libgtest-dev shellcheck g++
 ```

-Run `./build` from the root of this project for help on how to build.
-It is
+Run `build` from the root of this project.
+The executable would be `cbuild/spp`
-a helper script.
-Alternatively, you may just call `cmake`, but take care not
+Alternatively, you may just call `cmake`.
+Use `build -h` for help.
-to call it in the project root, otherwise cmake files will be scattered about,
-which is annoying to cleanup.if you did so by accident.

-Run `./build --help` [yet to be implemented] for how to use this script.